financepreet/zero-shot-vision-model/README.md

-This project is about object detection lightbulb,matchstick,monitor,lion,gaming console where is detection these object through webcam  or recorded video
+This project is about object like detection lightbulb,matchstick,monitor,lion,gaming console where is detection these object through webcam  or recorded video
 I have learn and explore new things like coco dataset(Common Objects in Context) and libraries like OwlViTProcessor